mastcu/SerialEM/ReadMe.txt

-NavRotAlignDlg.cpp   Window for finding alignment with rotation ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging StateDlg.cpp         Dialog for saving and setting imaging states TSViewRange.cpp      Dialog open while viewing the results of TS range finding
+NavRotAlignDlg.cpp   Window for finding alignment with rotation ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging StageMoveTool.cpp    Window for moving stage in large steps StateDlg.cpp         Dialog for saving and setting imaging states TSViewRange.cpp      Dialog open while viewing the results of TS range finding